tcm-marcel/scripts/ATIS print/README.md

 - TODO: Allow paths in filenames
 - TODO: Create Install/setup scripts for easier usage (install i.e. to `~/bin/`)

-[^kit]: Karlsruher Institute of Technology
+[1]: Karlsruher Institute of Technology

-[^atis]: Abteilung für technische Infrastruktur Studentenpool at Karlsruher Institute for Technology (KIT)
+[2]: Abteilung für technische Infrastruktur Studentenpool at Karlsruher Institute for Technology (KIT)

-[^atisacc]: Those accounts have usernames like `s_user`.
+[3]: Those accounts have usernames like `s_user`.
 It's given to students of informatics and information economy.